 Other Uses of Safety Railings

 Safety railings can also be used commercially to protect workers and pedestrians from falls off steps, walkways, platforms or other raised areas.
-These guardrails provide railing safety for various applications including protection over culverts, access stairs and ramps, service platforms and loading bays, mezzanines, and pedestrian pathways.
+These guardrails provide safety for various applications including protection over a stair rail system, culverts, ramps, service platforms, loading bays, mezzanines, and pedestrian pathways.

 Bottom line, railings provide a needed barrier and help protect people from falls.
 Yes, it may seem like there are so many rules (OSHA and more) to understand and follow, but the whole point of these rules is workplace safety.
 It is important to keep workers safe, to prevent falls, and to maintain a culture of safety.
 The number of workplace fatal falls is growing.
 In fact, in 2017 the Bureau of Labor Statistics reported that fatal falls reached their highest levels, 887 worker’s deaths.